Sunday, August 24, 2008

 Eric created Premiere's original web site in 1996 using a 28.8 modem and some of his will to live.

-My Spaces and facebooks and podcasts and You Tubes, creating and writing and recording and viewing and listening and sharing and noticing that life has a way of spinning us around so that sometimes we land facing backwards and longing to pull some of our past into our future.
+And now, here we all are, out on the internet with blogs and My Spaces and facebooks and podcasts and You Tubes, creating and writing and recording and viewing and listening and sharing and noticing that life has a way of spinning us around so that sometimes we land facing backwards and longing to pull some of our past into our future.
 That's what this blog is about.

 That's what happened when Melinda Ruben visited her local Verizon store last week and found Paul Paradiso (who we call Pyp, short for Pretty Young Paul).
 Melinda and I had been searching Google to find Pyp.
 We found him the old fashioned way.
 By accident.
 He has been living, for the past nine years, two blocks away from Melinda! (of course, we must give some credit for this find to technology, since she did find him at the Verizon store.)